apify/actor-vector-database-integrations/actors/chroma/README.md

 docker run --env-file ./.env -p 8000:8000 chromadb/chroma
 ```

-### If you are running ChromaDB locally, you can expose the localhost using Ngrok
+### If you are running Chroma locally, you can expose the localhost using Ngrok

 [Install ngrok](https://ngrok.com/download) (you can use it for free or create an account).
-Expose ChromaDB using
+Expose Chroma using

 ```shell
 ngrok http http://localhost:8080